Greece Moments Greece Moments

 #2 What to see around Andros Town

 Just a 15-minute drive from Andros Chora, in the hamlet of Aladino, lies the Foros Cave, a small stalactite cave that is the pride of the local population.
-Especially for cave fans and families with children, the natural wonder is worth a short detour.
+It is especially worth a short detour for cave enthusiasts and families with children.

 From a parking bay above the stone bridge of Aladino, a paved footpath leads about 400 m to the entrance of the stalactite cave.
-Here you will find a very friendly local guide who will make the tour informative and vivid.
+Here you will find a very friendly local guide who will make the tour both informative and engaging.

 foros cave andros tropfsteinhoehle